 What is the application deadline?

-The application period runs from October to January.
+The application period traditionally runs from November to mid-February.
+Due to COVID-19, the application period for the 2021 NGL cohort has been delayed and will likely open in Spring 2021.
 Applications are not accepted on a rolling basis and must be submitted during the set application period for consideration.
 For more on our deadline please see our website.

 When will I learn of the final decision on my application?

-Final decisions will be sent to all applicants, both successful and unsuccessful, via email by the end of April.
+Final decisions will be sent to all applicants, both successful and unsuccessful, via email within 6-8 weeks following the close of the application window.
 The program cannot release information or talk about the status of your application on an individual basis before this time.

 If I am not selected, may I solicit feedback on my application?